 Private tour guides

-There are many, many Tour guides or private drivers in Bali and of course the quality of service varies.
-Recommendations are the best way of finding a good driver so talk to hotel staff or other guests and ask them.
-General guide for price 8 hours Rp450,000 to 500,000 extra hours are an extra charge.
-Remember that is only around AUD$50 for 8 hours so is extremely good value for money.
+There are many Tour guides or private drivers in Bali and of course the quality of service varies.
+Recommendations are the best way of finding a good driver, so talk to hotel staff or other guests and ask them.
+A general guide for price for 8 hours is Rp450,000 to 500,000, extra hours are an extra charge.
+Remember: that is only around AUD$50 for 8 hours so that is extremely good value for money.

 Bag snatchers are operating in Bali as they are in many other tourist hotspots around the world.
-Whether you be on foot or on a motor bike secure your bag by having the strap over your head and keep the bag in front of you.
-If you are walking along the footpath keep the bag on the opposite side to the traffic.
+Whether you are on foot or on a motorbike, secure your bag by having the strap over your head and keep the bag in front of you.
+If you are walking along the footpath, keep the bag on the opposite side of the traffic.
 Always use the safety deposit box supplied in your room by all good hotels.